OSRS Bosses - Most dangerous creatures in Old School

 Slayer Bosses are probably the most common on this list.
 They come as the bigger and stronger versions of monsters that are assigned by slayer masters.
 If player unlocks “Like a Boss” ability at his Slayer Master then he can begin hunting for these special creatures.
 They often drop very valuable items but they also have pretty high requirements in order to be fought with.
 Aside from Slayer ability mentioned before adventurers also have to possess high enough Slayer skill level and quite high stats for such a fight.

 Another type of huge antagonists goes to Minigame Bosses which are assigned in various minigames.
 Among the most notable ones there are Barrows Brothers which are often fought for their Barrows pieces of gear and Tz-Tok Jad or Tz-Kal-Zuk which can both be found in Inferno minigame.
-Depending on the goal of minigame they are used in various purposes and can drop a loot or not.
+Depending on the goal of the minigame they are used in various purposes and can drop a loot or not.

 Last but not least there are Quest Bosses which are met during various adventures assigned by NPC's.
 This is without a doubt the largest group in this juxtaposition that consists of many different creatures - from humanoid through animal-like to regular monsters.
-They vary in strength from bosses that can be fought in early game to the most deadly endgame threats.
-They all are extremely different but in general most of them don't possess any loot and are there only as quest antagonists.
+They vary in strength from bosses that can be fought in the early game to the most deadly endgame threats.
+They all are extremely different but in general, most of them don't possess any loot and are there only as quest antagonists.

 Most notable adversaries - best bosses to kill